 Research shows these collisions also occur when drivers are entering or exiting ‘nose-in' parking spaces that face pedestrian walkways or business storefronts.
 Vehicle-into-building crashes also happen to buildings located in the curve of a roadway or at a T-shaped intersections when a driver loses control of the vehicle.

 Businesses located on busy roadways, downtown city streets, or commercial business districts areas and those with parking spaces that are directly facing the storefront are most at risk for having a vehicle crash into them.
+These crashes sometimes take the lives of business patrons or employees that may have been hit by or pinned under the at-fault driver's vehicle or struck by flying debris.

 Can The Building Owner Be Held Liable For Customer Injuries or Death When A Vehicle Crashes Into A Storefront?